aurorascharff/next15-remix-jokes-rebuild/STEPS.md

 - Remove "Adding..."
 - Add revalidate to server action and show only error toast

-Notes: optimistic update, feels like server isnt slow, limited because it needs to pass across layout page
+Notes: optimistic update, feels like server isnt slow, limited because it needs to pass across layout page, really quick coding here or only show code, provider in forms-demo-starter